tsuki-lang/tsuki/spec.md

 ## Pointers

-Pointers allow for passing _variables_ by reference.
-They differ from `rc` objects in that unlike an `rc` object, a pointer is not owned.
+Pointers allow for passing _locations_ by reference.
+They differ from `rc` in that unlike an `rc`, a pointer is not owned.
 To maintain memory safety, pointers can only be used in specific places, such as procedure parameters.

 A mutable pointer type is written as `^var T`.
 An immutable pointer type is written as `^T`.

 Pointers can only appear inside of procedure parameter lists, to allow a procedure to modify an outside variable, but also in procecure return types, to let outside code modify inner variables.
-Using these pointers is heavily restricted though: to maintain memory safety, they cannot be moved out of their original storage location.
+Using these pointers is heavily restricted though: to maintain memory safety, they cannot be moved out of their original storage location (ie. a pointer cannot be stored in a variable).

 A simple example showcasing mutable pointers would incrementing an integer variable by passing its address to a procedure.
 ```